-Anxiety is prevalent in humans, but it’s also a condition that affects millions of dogs.
+Anxiety is prevalent in humans, but it’s also affects millions of dogs.
 Whether it’s the result of a hard life, being confined in a shelter, or simply loving humans so much they never want to be left alone, anxiety can hit your furry friend hard.
-Fortunately, there are many things you can do to help soothe your pup when he or she is feeling anxious.
+Fortunately, there are many things you can do to help your pup when he or she is feeling anxious.

 While dog anxiety medications may be necessary in severe cases, most pet owners can ease mild to moderate dog anxiety with other treatment options.
-Learn how to calm an anxious dog right here with training tips, calming treats, and other ideas that can help soothe symptoms.
+Learn how to calm an anxious dog right here with training tips, calming treats, and other ideas that can help.

 The Basics of Dog Anxiety